What it’s like to work with me

 How do I know if you’re the one for me?

 If you’ve stuck with me this far, great!
 I’m not your “traditional” therapist.
 I keep it authentic, and I am not afraid to challenge you- while providing compassion, warmth and security for you.
 I will walk with you through the dark times and celebrate you for all of your strengths and triumphs.
+I have a strong assessment and treatment background.

 People tell me that I helped them see what was possible- even when they couldn’t see it for themselves.
 I am an experienced, capable and, dare I say it, somewhat “edgy” counsellor.